comp-tox-jhu/CompToxLab/docs/machine_learning/deep_learning/03_classifier_mlp.md

 - Iterates over batches in the test set, runs model outputs, applies the sigmoid function to convert logits to probabilities, and thresholds probabilities to generate binary labels.
 - Appends the predictions and true labels to their respective lists for later metric calculations

+### The Logit, the probability and the label

+We are going to break here before moving on to explain the rest of the code to talk a bit about logits, probabilities and labels.
+We are predicting smoker or not smoker.
+But the output we get from our model is not a 1 or 0.
+To get that label we need to first take the output of our model (or **logit**) and convert it to a **probability** using the sigmoid activation function.
+This will squeeze the values between 0 and 1.
+Then we can set some threshold, here over 0.5, and if the value is over that threshold we **label** it 1 and if it is below we **label** it 0.
+And that is how we get labels from our model output!
+Now back to the rest of the code:

 ```py
 accuracy = accuracy_score(all_labels, all_preds)